Strayneko/Strayneko/README.md

 # 💫 About Me:

-🔭 I’m currently working as Full-Stack Web Developer<br>⚡ Hello 👋, Hello my name is Rendi, nice to meet you
+🔭 I’m currently working as Full-Stack Web Developer<br>⚡ Hello 👋, Hello my name is Strayneko, nice to meet you

 ## 🌐 Socials: